01-edu/public/subjects/tetrisoptimizer.en.md

-## tetrisoptimizre
+## tetrisoptimizer

 ### Objectives

-Develop a program that receives only one argument, a text file which will contain a list of [Tetrominoes](https://en.wikipedia.org/wiki/Tetromino) to assemble them in order to create the smallest square possible.
+Develop a program that receives only one argument, a path to a text file which will contain a list of [tetrominoes](https://en.wikipedia.org/wiki/Tetromino) to assemble them in order to create the smallest square possible.

 ### Instructions

-- Your program will be tested using our solution, you don't need to submit your text files

 The program must :

-- Expect at least 2 Tetrominoes in the text file
-- Identify each Tetromino in the solution, by assigning different letters to different Tetrominoes
+-   Be written in Go
+-   Compile successfully
-- Assemble all of the Tetrominoes in order to create the smallest square possible
+-   Assemble all of the tetrominoes in order to create the smallest square possible
-- Print the solution where Tetrominoes are placed on their most upper left position, if there are more than one solution it
+-   Identify each tetromino in the solution, by assigning different letters to different tetrominoes
+-   Expect at least 2 tetrominoes in the text file
-- In case of bad format on the Tetrominoes or bad file format it should print `ERROR`
+-   In case of bad format on the tetrominoes or bad file format it should print `ERROR`

 #### Example of a text File